 WHEREAS, Coach Ross is an active member of the Oxford Community, having volunteered for a variety of civic groups, school groups and community organizations, while also fundraising for numerous charity groups and serving as a board member for the American Cancer Society and the Coaches v.
 Cancer organization, which honored her as its 2000 Champion Award winner; and

 WHEREAS, it is the policy of the House of Representatives to recognize and commend excellence in the integrity, competitive spirit and accomplishments of such an outstanding athlete and coach such as Carol Ross who is a role model for many young athletes and who has brought great honor and pride to her community, university and the State of Mississippi:

-NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate all Mississippians graduating from the U.S. Military Academies in the spring class of 2002 and extend our heartiest wishes for continued success in all their future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Coach Carol Ross on her accomplishments, on a successful career and for winning the 2005 Gold Medal in women's basketball and extend our warmest wishes for continued success in all her future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to 2002 Mississippi graduates of the U.S. Military Academies and the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Coach Carol Ross, the University of Mississippi and to the members of the Capitol Press Corps.